 SFU Office for Aboriginal People

-The Coast Salish Lands tour is currently being developed in consultation with the Sḵwx̱wú7mesh (Squamish), and Tsleil-Waututh (Burrard) First Nations, and is expected to be released in 2017.
+The Coast Salish tour is currently being developed in consultation with the Sḵwx̱wú7mesh (Squamish), and Tsleil-Waututh (Burrard) First Nations, and is expected to be released in 2018.
 This tour is an acknowledgement of Coast Salish territories that takes recognition beyond words, and allows for an embodied experience of local landscapes and languages.
 The tour provides an interactive walk around Burnaby Mountain, where SFU is situated.

 This tour combines community narratives with geolocation, and provides traditional place names and histories for a selection of landmarks and vistas seen from campus.
 For example, the location at the north base of Burnaby Mountain is known today as Barnet Marine Park.
 This place is known to the Squamish as Lhuḵw’lhuḵw’áyten, ‘where the bark gets pe[e]led’ in spring.”
 The name is derived from the Squamish word for arbutus, lhulhuḵw’ay, which comes from lhuḵw’ (peel), and means “always peeling tree.”
 The app introduces users to eight such locations in the hən̓q̓əmin̓əm̓ and Sḵwx̱wú7mesh dialects.